 Discovery-client - Container Deployment

 You can run discovery-client as a Docker container on every node in the OpenStack cluster that talks to Lightbits storage.
 Controller nodes, block (cinder-volume) nodes, and compute nodes all need it.
 This is an alternative to the .deb / .rpm package install, and you can select whichever one fits your host management model.
-The two installation methods are not meant to coexist on the same host.
+The two installation methods are not designed to coexist on the same host.

 This guide covers a single-host install.
 Repeat the same steps on every node in the cluster.